 A Guide to Thailand: Bangkok

 1. Taxis.
 This is an area we actually researched before travelling to Thailand.
 Despite this we still made mistakes and were still ripped off by the drivers a couple of times.
 When getting in a taxi be sure to check that they have turned the meter on as you are pulling away.
 Without the meter the driver is able to make up his own prices to charge you, which could be triple what the meter would’ve said.
 If they claim that the meter is broken and try to agree on a price with you then you need to be firm and tell them no and that you’ll get a different taxi.
-When this happened to us, it happened to be on the way to catch our flight and we didn’t want to risk being late so did try to attempt some bartering.
+When this happened to us, it was on the way to catch our flight and we didn’t want to risk being late so did try to attempt some bartering.
 As we expected this did not work and we paid double the expected price.
 On another occasion the meter was on but the taxi driver insisted we pay him double that price at the end of the journey.
 As tourists to the city, exhausted from travelling and desperate to get into our hostel, we paid him without arguing.
 He even helped himself to a service charge out of the change.